 There are 36 school weeks divided into 2 semesters.
 Grades are available at the end of each semester.
 High school students follow a regular schedule- attending each class 4 times per week totaling 200+ minutes.
 A full-time schedule consists of 7 major classes (1 credit) and 1 minor class (1/2 credit).

 The curriculum is that of a U.S. university preparatory school.
 English is the primary language of instruction.
-Advanced Placement classes are offered in 10+ subjects, as well as advanced classes in other subjects.
+Advanced Placement classes are offered in 10+ subjects.
 AP classes are available to any student who wants to take them.
-95% of graduates go on to universities in North America and other countries.
+95% of our graduates go on to universities in North America and other countries.
 Dutch and Spanish language classes are offered at levels of beginners to native speakers.
 Dutch exams for CITO, MAVO, HAVO, VWO and CNaVT are conducted each Spring.

 ISA has a variety of co-curricular activities available to students.
 Among these are drama, publications, organized clubs, and athletics.
-Our girls’ soccer program has recently been recognized as both Aruba and Curacao champions and won the International tournament in Jamaica.
-This year the team is traveling to Italy.
-Students at ISA participate in several service projects through both the National Junior Honor Society and National Honor Society.
+Our girls’ soccer program has recently traveled to Jamaica and Italy to compete in international tournaments.
+Our boy’s basketball team traveled to the Cayman Islands for a tournament.
+Students at ISA participate in several service projects through both the National Junior Honor Society and National Honor Society, as well as our Kiwanis Key Club.
 ISA’s student government is also very active within the community.

 Four years (eight semesters) of high school attendance and 26 credits are required for an ISA diploma.
 The minimum requirements include: